LaserQueue/LaserQueue/README.md

 - netifaces (`#~ pip3 install netifaces`)
 - On Windows: pyautoit, pyserial (installing these manually on Windows is not recommended)

+## Calling `startbackend.sh`

+To start the server, run `startbackend.sh`.
+If on Windows, run `startbackend.bat`.

+### Flags:

+- `-r`, `--regen-config`: Regenerate the config.
+This is the default option if no config.json file is found in WWW
+- `-s`, `--skip-install`: Does not install dependencies that are not met.
+Otherwise, you will be prompted unless you use `--install-all`.
+- `--install-all`: No short option.
+Installs all dependencies without prompting

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/yrsegal/laserqueue/trend.png)](https://bitdeli.com/free “Bitdeli Badge”)